ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 	- Try this out
   - Determine the names and types
 		- Determine the table's name
-			- Make it use underscores for spaces and ends with an "s" (this will help to automatically associate it to a model)
+			- Make it use underscores for spaces and ends with an "s" (this will help to automatically associate it to a model) also if the model ends in `y` then it's table must end in `ies`
-			- E.g. `type_a_entitys`
+			- E.g. `type_a_entities`
 		- Determine the field names and field data types (string or text etc.) of the tables data fields
 			- E.g.
 				- `data_field_a`